-Sidechains combine Layer 1 and Layer 2 scaling algorithms.
-A sidechain is a blockchain of a cryptocurrency’s main chain, such as Bitcoin.
+Sidechains combine layer-1 and layer-2 scaling algorithms.
+A sidechain is a blockchain of a cryptocurrency's main chain, such as Bitcoin.

 They connect through a two-way peg (2WP), a technique that allows open bitcoin transfers from the main chain to a tier two chain that requires third-party trust.

 Sidechains can complete transactions faster and for less money than Bitcoin or Ethereum.
-In addition, sidechains can come in use to test new protocols.
+In addition, sidechains can come into use to test new protocols.
 Their development happens faster than the main chain to support new types of transactions.

-Solutions for Plasma Layer-2 Ethereum uses child or subsidiary blockchains to aid in the verification of the parent chain.
+Solutions for Plasma layer-2 Ethereum uses child or subsidiary blockchains to aid in the verification of the parent chain.
 Like sidechains, plasma chains feature a consensus process and generate transaction blocks.

 [The term "parallel chains" is short for "parachains."]
 In a system of linked blockchains, these chains run parallel to one another, as one might expect.